The Bijvoet Center for Biomolecular Research at Utrecht University studies the relation between the structure and function of biomolecules.

 Mass spectrometry based proteomics enables the identification and quantification of cellular proteins and their modified forms.
 The Biomolecular Mass Spectrometry and Proteomics group at the Bijvoet Center provides access to qualitative proteomics analysis of proteins in complex samples.
 Instrumentation available includes advanced (2D)-HPLC and state-of-the-art mass spectrometers such as Thermo Scientific Q-Exactive Orbitraps.

-The Bijvoet Center houses 950, 900, 750, 600 and 500 MHz solution state NMR spectrometers (600, 900 and 950 MHz equipped with cryoprobes), and a variety of other special probes, for characterization of biomolecules in solution, structure determination and dynamical and functional studies.
+The Bijvoet Center houses 950, 900, 750, 600 and 500 MHz solution state NMR spectrometers.
+The 600, 900 and 950 MHz are equipped with cryoprobes for extra sensitivity, a variety of other special probes is also available.
+The UU NMR group focuses on characterization of biomolecules in solution, structure determination, and a broad range of dynamical and functional studies.
 All of the NMR instruments are state-of-the-art Bruker spectrometers, suitable for all the standard pulse sequences.
 Tailored pulse sequences for structural determination of high molecular weight proteins and other dedicated applications are developed and available.